JotaBravo/spacecraft-tta/readme.md

  #### Train from scratch

-To train from scratch you can execute:
+To train from scratch you can execute.
+Optinally (recommended) you can download our [speedplus pretrained weights](https://drive.google.com/drive/folders/1Vfvf4DqvRFZhHjjcn4tKLd9PC1-alWhg?usp=drive_link) for the pretraining stage and place them under the weights folder.
+Otherwise you can comment the corresponding lines in pretrain.py

  ```
 source scripts/launch_training.sh